On the complexity of equational decision problems for finite height(ortho)complemented modular lattices

 \subsection{Complemented modular lattices}

 We consider lattices $L$ with bounds $0,1$.
-The complexity results to be derived are valid if the bounds are considered constants in the signature as well if they are not. $L$ is \emph{modular} if $a\cap(b +c)= a\cap b +c$ for all $a,b,c$ with $c \leq a$ -- we write $a+b$ for joins, $a \cap b$ for meets and \ce $\cap$ has binding priority over $+$. \ca Also, we use $\sum_i a_i$ and $\bigcap_i a_i$ for multiple joins and meets.
+The complexity results to be derived are valid if the bounds are considered constants in the signature as well if they are not. $L$ is \emph{modular} if $a\cap(b +c)= a\cap b +c$ for all $a,b,c$ with $c \leq a$ -- we write $a+b$ for joins, $a \cap b$ for meets and $\cap$ has binding priority over $+$.
+Also, we use $\sum_i a_i$ and $\bigcap_i a_i$ for multiple joins and meets.
 Elements $a_1, \ldots ,a_n$ of an interval $[u,v]$ are \emph{independent} in $[u,v]$ if $a_i\cap \sum_{j\neq i}a_j=u$ for all $i$; in this case, we write $\sum_i a_i=a_1 \oplus_u \ldots \oplus_u a_n$ and, if $u=0$, $\sum_i a_i=a_1\oplus \ldots \oplus a_n$.
 A lattice $L$ is \emph{complemented} if for any $a \in L$ there is $b\in L$ such that $a\oplus b=1$.
 A modular lattice has \emph{height} $d$ if some (any) maximal chain has $d+1$ elements.

-Our interest is in simple complemented modular lattices of finite height $d$.
-Up to isomorphism, these are the subspace lattices of irreducible $d-1$-dimensional projective spaces.
-This includes the lattices ${\sf L}(V_F)$ of all subspaces of (left) $F$-vector spaces $V_F$, $\dim V_F=d$, the case of most interest for us.
+Any complemented modular lattice $L$ of finite height is isomorphic to a direct product of simple ones.
+Thus, the decision problems SAT$_L$ and REF$_L$ break down to the case of simple $L$.
+Up to isomorphism, the latter are the subspace lattices of irreducible $(d-1)$-dimensional projective spaces.
+With exceptions for $d\leq 2$, these lattices are isomorphic to lattices ${\sf L}(V_F)$ of all subspaces of (left) $F$-vector spaces $V_F$, $\dim V_F=d$, the case of most interest for us.
 Thus, one may read all of the following in the context of Linear Algebra.